-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION by their users, thereby going beyond the mere provision of physical facilities and performing an act of communication to the public, they are obliged to conclude licensing agreements with rightholders, unless they are eligible for the liability exemption provided in Article 14 of Directive 2000/31/EC of the European Parliament and of the Council 13 . other subject-matter uploaded by their users, thereby going beyond the mere provision of physical facilities and performing perform an act of communication to the public, they are obliged to and therefore are responsible for their content and should therefore conclude fair and appropriate licensing agreements with rightholders, unless they are eligible for.
-Where licensing agreements are concluded, they should also cover, to the same extent and scope, the liability exemption provided in of users when they are acting in a noncommercial capacity.
-In accordance with Article 14 of Directive 2000/31/EC of the European Parliament and of the Council 11(2a) the protected works or other subject-matter uploaded by their users, thereby going beyond the mere provision of physical facilities and performing are engaging in an act of communication to the public or making available to the public within the meaning of Article 3(1) and (2) of Directive 2001/29/EC they are obliged to conclude licensing agreements with rightholders, unless they are eligible for the liability exemption provided in Article 14 of Directive 2000/31/EC of the European Parliament and of the Council.
-It does not change the concept of communication to the public or of making available to the public under Union law nor does it affect the possible application of
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION 79.
+(38) Where information society service providers store and provide access to the public to copyright protected works or other subject-matter uploaded by their users, thereby going beyond the mere provision of physical facilities and performing an act of communication to the public, they are obliged to conclude licensing agreements with rightholders, unless they are eligible for the liability exemption provided in Article 14 of Directive 2000/31/EC of the European Parliament and of the Council 13 .
+(38) Where information society Online content sharing service providers store and provide access to the public to copyright protected works or other subject-matter uploaded by their users, thereby going beyond the mere provision of physical facilities and performing perform an act of communication to the public; they are obliged to and therefore are responsible for their content and should therefore conclude fair and appropriate licensing agreements with rightholders; unless they are eligible for.
+Where licensing agreements are concluded, they should also cover, to the same extent and scope, the liability exemption provided in of users when they are acting in a non- under which conditions the Where information society online content sharing service providers store and provide access to copyright protected works or other subject matter uploaded by their users, thereby going beyond the mere provision of physical facilities and performing are engaging in an act of communication to the public or making available to the public within the meaning of Article 3(1) and (2) of Directive 2001/29/EC they are obliged to conclude licensing agreements with rightholders, unless they are eligible for the liability exemption provided in Article 14 of Directive 2000/31/EC of the European Parliament and of the Council.